OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 Each :guilabel:`administration application` provides different functionality.
 Later on your can set up your own :guilabel:`administration applications` with the functionality you would like to provide.

 After installation user :guilabel:`root` has access to:
+   * ADMINISTRATION, ADMINISTRATION_DE - WMS, WFS, application, user/group, handling (new in version 2.7)
    * admin2_en - WMS, application, user/group handling
    * admin_en_services - focus on WFS and metadata handling and owsproxy
    * admin1 - template with all administration elements
+   * admin_wms_metadata, admin_wfs_metadata, admin_wmc_metadata - metadata handling

 The following image shows admin2_en.
 At the left side you can see the menu with the possibilities which this application offers.